Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

 1. Remove the call to `Report.Run` that we uncommented the last lesson and uncomment the next section:

     ```javascript
-    runRealTimeReport(
-        {
+    var report = new RealTimeReport({
+        dataElement: "#data-table",
+        dataElementType: "BasicTable",
+        totalElement: "null",
+        animateTotal: false,
+        refreshInterval: null
+    });
+    report.run({
         "reportDescription": {
             "source": "realtime",
             "reportSuiteID": "rtd-example",
             "metrics": [
                 { "id": "pageviews" }
             ], "elements": [
                 { "id": "page" }
             ],
             "dateGranularity": "minute:1",
             "dateFrom": "-15 minutes"
-            },
-            {
-                dataElement: "#data-table",
-                dataElementType: "BasicTable",
-                totalElement: null,
-                animateTotal: false,
-                refreshInterval: null
         }
-        }
-    );
+    });
     ```

 2. Click *File* > *Live Preview*.
-You should see the data in a tabluar format on the page.
-The `runRealTimeReport` function executes the report the same way we did before and then formats the data and places it in the `#data-table` page element.
+You should see the data in a tabular format on the page.
+The `report.run` function executes the report the same way we did before and then formats the data and places it in the `#data-table` page element.

 Change the report to update periodically
 -----